2018 RAD-AID Conference on Global Health Radiology: Bringing Radiology to the Underserved

 Members of RAD-AID Chapters were invited to attend the Chapters Roundtable Meeting on Sunday, November 4 from 8:30 AM-12:30 PM to discuss project development, chapter collaborations, new projects, mentorship strategies, funding, and other essential program leadership objectives.
 This interactive session is directly led by the RAD-AID Chief Executive Officer as an interactive session.

-Accreditation Statement for 2018 RAD-AID Conference:
+Accreditation Statement for 2018 RAD-AID Conference (pending update):

 This activity is undergoing CME accreditation in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American College of Radiology and RAD-AID.
 The American College of Radiology is accredited by the ACCME to provide continuing medical education for physicians.
 The American College of Radiology is reviewing this activity for administering AMA PRA Category 1 Credit(s)™.
 Prior years offered 7.75 CME credits for this activity.